galaxyyao/Ukagaka/README.md

 =======

 .NET version Ukagaka
-This project is created since I need to create a reminder to issue progress in Redmine.
+This project is created since I need to create a reminder to issue progress in Redmine(A project management web site, my company use it for project management).
 But I'd like to add more features.

-Although this project is named after Ukagaka, it uses no source code from original Ukagaka.
+Although this project is named after Ukagaka, it uses no source code from original Ukagaka/SSP(http://en.wikipedia.org/wiki/Ukagaka)...
+Well, also because of my poor Japanese.

-On third-party resources:
+Third-party resources used in this project:

-1. Kikka
+1. Kikka (Shell)
 I cannot find under what license image resources of Kikka are.
 If it violate any privacy, please kindly let me know.

 2. Redmine.Net.Api